U.S. ready to ease Iran sanctions if Tehran acts

 GENEVA (Reuters) - The United States held out the prospect of quick sanctions relief for Iran on Monday if Tehran moves swiftly to allay concerns about its nuclear program, although both countries said any deal would be complex and take time.

-Six world powers - the United States, Russia, China, France, Britain and Germany - are to hold talks with Iran on its nuclear program in Geneva on Tuesday and Wednesday.
+Six world powers - the United States, Russia, China, France, Britain and Germany - hold talks with Iran on its nuclear program in Geneva on Tuesday and Wednesday.

 “No one should expect a breakthrough overnight,” a senior U.S. administration official told reporters.